alecjmaly/slae86/slae86/project7/README.md

 ./decrypt_and_run
 ```

 So now I have a hardcoded key and IV that is embedded into the program.
-If this payload were distributed and a forensic team got their hands on it, they would be able to decrypt all payloads across any devices they found with this same Key/IV.
-To make this dynamic, I modified the cryptor.c program to randomly generate a new IV and Key with every execution.
+If this payload were distributed and a forensic team got their hands on it, they would be able to statically decrypt all payloads across any devices they found with this same Key/IV.
+To make this a bit more dynamic and make the defenders life a little more difficult (maybe?), I modified the Cryptor.c program to randomly generate a new IV and Key with every execution.
 It also does the proper padding for the payload for CBC encryption, thus a new payload can be easily entered without worrying about having to pad the new shellcode with the proper number of `nop`'s in order to fill out the last encryption block.

 ```c
 #include <stdio.h>